NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 This request is appropriate for NCI Thesaurus and finds ancestors of ADCY5 Gene, adds the Human concept and excludes the concept Enzyme Gene.

+The expected result will include the ancestral hierarchy of C213888 (ADCY5 Gene) such as Gene, Lyase Gene, plus the directly included C14225 (Human) concept, but will exclude C21281 (Enzyme Gene) from the final result set, demonstrating the combination of filter-based inclusion, direct inclusion, and exclusion operations.
 ```
 cat << EOF > parameters.txt
 {